 100% of healthy and adoptable dogs and cats are rehomed

 When Peninsula Humane Society (PHS) states, as it often does, that "100% of healthy and adoptable dogs and cats are rehomed" the community may want to know this only includes animals that PHS has deemed "adoptable".
 By "adoptable" they mean has passed the (outdated) behavior evaluation.
 Many healthy cats and dogs DO NOT PASS this evaluation, are subsequently euthanized and are not counted in the "100%".
-Among other flaws, the evaluation fails to take into account the extremely stressful environment.
-It under-emphasizes the animal's behavior outside of the shelter (on walks with volunteers and in foster homes) and over-emphasizes the animals shelter behavior (how the animal reacts to extreme stress and unrealistic situations).
 It would be more accurate for PHS to say "We adopt out 100% of the cats and dogs we adopt out".
 See Why Shelter Animals Need Your Voice for typical examples of animals that don't make it out of the Coyote Point shelter alive.

 We are 100% local and depend 100% on local donations

-When PHS says "we are 100% local and depend 100% on local donations" PHS is failing to mention they receive roughly $6M annually from the County of San Mateo to perform the County's Animal Care & Control services.
+When PHS says "we are 100% local and depend 100% on local donations" PHS is failing to mention they receive roughly $6.6M annually from the County of San Mateo to perform the County's Animal Care, Control and Sheltering services.
 This funding comes directly from property taxes paid by San Mateo County residents.
-While it may be that the $6M falls short of covering PHS's costs - we believe misleading the public is inappropriate and it would be better to explain where expenses fall short and invite donations to cover those expenses.
+While it may be that the $6.6M falls short of covering PHS's costs - we believe misleading the public is inappropriate and it would be better to explain where expenses fall short and invite donations to cover those expenses.

 In Foster Care